cetasys/virgil-pythia-java/README.md

 ##### Server

-To integrate Virgil SDK into your Java project using Gradle, set up dependencies in your pom.xml:
+To integrate Virgil SDK into your Java project using Gradle, set up dependencies in your `build.gradle`:

 ```
 dependencies {
-    compile 'com.virgilsecurity.sdk:crypto:5.0.1'
-    compile 'com.virgilsecurity.sdk:sdk:5.0.1'
+    compile 'com.virgilsecurity:pythia:0.1.0'
 }
 ```